I'm a BIG soup fan and this Italian Sausage Soup with Spinach is one of my absolute favs!

 - Add both broths and the fresh thyme and rosemary and bring to a rolling boil.
 Once boiling, drop the heat to low and continue with a slow boil.

-- Add the Orzo to the soup and cook for about 10 minutes or until the pasta is al dente.
+- Add the sausage back into the dutch oven.
+Give it a taste and add more salt and pepper or crushed red pepper as needed.
+After about 2 minutes, add the Orzo and cook for about 10 minutes or until the pasta is al dente.

 - Add the spinach and cook until wilted.

-- Turn off the heat and add the grated cheese.
+- Turn off the heat and remove the stems of thyme and rosemary, then add the grated cheese.
 Stir to combine.

 - Serving size = 2 cups.
 This recipe will yield about 12-14 cups (so you'll get about 6-7 servings).